 How to reduce e-waste?

-Here are simple ways to reduce our e-waste:
+Here are some simple and effective ways to reduce e-waste:

 1. Give Your Electronic Waste to a Certified E-Waste Recycler

 Taking electronic items to the waste and recycling Centre is a good step.
 Searching for an e-waste recycling center in our area can be an excellent way to recycle e-waste.
 This can be done by storing the waste and send it to the e-waste recycling Centre.
 The positive aspect of e-waste recycling is that we have few recycling options.
 What we have to do is to find an e-waste recycler who is officially certified by the Basel Action Network (BAN).
 BAN is a non-profit organization of recycling companies that are dedicated to recycling e-waste in a safe and responsible way.
 Precautions to Take Before Donating or Recycling Your Electronics